lguilmard/camtrackerwebrtcstreaming/README.md

     • sizeCare : how much closest face is more captured compared to furthest
     • decay : the highest the slowest the field changes and the more it is stable <> the slowest the more the field is unstable and changes quickly

 # run threaded fast output on tmpsf
+# (PRESS ENTER TO STOP IT PROPERLY)

     # 3 threads programs
     • thread 1 <> detect field of view in the webcam image (SLOW)